necheffa/nsddyn/README.md

 limiting edge cases to be handled.
 One might find it odd to explicitly specify `ipaddr` as well as one could infer this from the HTTP session data.
 However, this limits client flexability, one might wish to use a proxy for updating for some bizzare reason.
+The version of the nsddyn client is included in the request so that the protocol may be versioned.

 Once dynupd receaves the request it will perform some preliminary validation, ensuring the request is in the proper format. \
 With the data somewhat validated, a message is passed in a to-be-determined format to nsddynd which first authenticates both